Kikokusu/policybolt/README.md

 # PolicyBolt 1.0

-AI-powered privacy policy management platform that automatically generates and maintains privacy policies for developers and startups.
+AI-powered privacy policy management platform that automatically generates and maintains privacy policies for vibe-coders, developers and startups.

 ## 🚀 Current Status